http-interop/http-middleware/README.md

 side context.

-While not all middleware will need to use the additional methods defined by the server request interface, external requests are typically handled asynchronously and would need to return a [promise][promises] of a response.
+While not all middleware will need to use the additional methods defined by the server request interface, external requests are typically processed asynchronously and would need to return a [promise][promises] of a response.
 (This is primarily due to the fact that multiple requests can be made in parallel and processed as they are returned.)
 It is outside the scope of this proposal to address the needs